Private cloud deployment

 -

-Open Create Pool Dialog
+Open the Create New Pool dialog

 - Basic Information (selected by default)